-A study from Enterprise Event Marketing found that the use of event apps can create a 20 percent increase in event attendance while reducing costs by 30 percent.
+A study from Enterprise Event Marketing found that the use of mobile event apps can create a 20 percent increase in event attendance while reducing costs by 30 percent.
 However, numerous studies also indicate that one of the biggest reasons event managers don’t use new technologies is because of costs.
 However, experiences prove that event apps are actually benefiting the event industry.

 Timing is everything